 - Electron beam (or e-beam) is similar to X-rays and is a stream of high-energy electrons propelled from an electron accelerator into food.

 Is Irradiated Food Safe to Eat?

-FDA has evaluated the safety of irradiated food for more than thirty years and has found the process to be safe.
+The FDA has evaluated the safety of irradiated food for more than 30 years and has found the process to be safe.
 The World Health Organization (WHO), the Centers for Disease Control and Prevention (CDC) and the U.S. Department of Agriculture (USDA) have also endorsed the safety of irradiated food.